-- 4. Remove bearing clamp plates (54) by unscrewing capscrews (32) and removing lockwashers (35).
-Group the shims (10) and the wavy spring washers (29) with each clamp plate and tag for ease of reassembly. - 5.
-Remove the headplate remove all capscrews holding the headplate to the cylinder.
-Insert jacking screws into the four (4) threaded flange hole and turn them in evenly.
-The headplate will separate from the cylinder.
-The lip seals (27), and bearing outer race and rollers, are removed with the headplate and can be pressed out later. - 6.
-Remove the bearing inner race and sleeve (38) from the shaft with the aid of a bearing puller by inserting the puller jaws in the groove in the sleeve and applying the jacking screw against the end of the shaft.
-Protect the threaded hole and the end of the shaft with a small, flat spacer between the shaft and the puller. - 7.
-Remove the sealing rings (28) by inserting a thin, pointed tool at the gap to lift one end over the other so its springs free.
+- 8. Remove the sleeve (28) from the shaft with the aid of a bearing puller by inserting the puller jaws in the groove in the sleeve and applying the jacking screw against the end of the shaft.
+Protect the threaded hole and the end of the shaft with a flat spacer between the shaft and the puller. - Remove the sealing rings (28) by inserting a thin, pointed tool at the gap to lift one end over the other so it springs free. - Remove plates and sleeve used to block shafts on drive end Fig. 8.